CAPE PORCUPINE

 WILD DIET

 Cape Porcupines are omnivores, mainly eating fruit, roots, bulbs and other plant material.
-They will occassionally eat insects and small vertebrates
+They will occasionally eat insects and small vertebrates.
+Porcupines often gnaw at bones to obtain the nutritious minerals found within and also to sharpen their powerful incisors.

 BEHAVIOUR & BREEDING